derrybirkett/slidify/README.md

 Although you will probably want to style the CSS to give the Slider container a height and width (especially if you use floating elements)

-If you want to specificy a slide class, and a heigh and width of the slider container you can set those options like this:
+If you want to specify a slide class, and a heigh and width of the slider container you can set those options like this:

 $("#HeaderSections").slidify({
   sliderWidth:990,